davs3275/sbs/med/collier.md

 ---
-4.4 If the faculty of understanding lies in common amongst us all, then reason, the cause of it, must be common too ; and that other reason too which governs practice by commands and prohibitions.
-From whence we may conclude, that mankind are under one common law ; and if so, they must be fellow-citizens, and belong to some body politic.
+4.4 If the faculty of understanding lies in common amongst us all, then reason, the cause of it, must be common too; and that other reason too which governs practice by commands and prohibitions.
+From whence we may conclude, that mankind are under one common law; and if so, they must be fellow-citizens, and belong to some body politic.
 From whence it
-Avill follow, that the whole world is but one common- wealth ; for certainly there is no other society in which mankind can be incorporated.
-Now this common fund of understanding, reason, and law is a commodity of this same country, or wliicli way do mortals light on it ?
-For as the four distinctions in my body belong to some general head and species of matter; for instance, the earthy part in me comes from the division of earth ; the watery belongs to another element ; the airy particles flow from a third spring, and those of fire from one distinct from all the former (for nothing can no more produce some- thing, than something can sink into nothing); thus
+Avill follow, that the whole world is but one common- wealth; for certainly there is no other society in which mankind can be incorporated.
+Now this common fund of understanding, reason, and law is a commodity of this same country, or wliicli way do mortals light on it?
+For as the four distinctions in my body belong to some general head and species of matter; for instance, the earthy part in me comes from the division of earth; the watery belongs to another element; the airy particles flow from a third spring, and those of fire from one distinct from all the former (for nothing can no more produce some- thing, than something can sink into nothing); thus